Smile-SA/odoo_addons/README.md

 * **0.4.dev** (unreleased)
   * Per-line dynamic removable property
   * Update internal field naming convention to lower the risk of collision in usual usage
+  * Restrict boolean widget lines to the bottom of the matrix for now

 * **0.3** (2011-12-23)
   * Only remove lines when they are explicitely deleted by the user